A small article, heavy on pictures, about the downtown Tiedtke’s is long overdue.

 Kobacker, who died in 1993, was described in his obituary as a businessman, a philanthropist, active in civic and charitable groups and local Jewish organizations, and someone dedicated to the city and, especially, downtown.
 He and his wife Lenore were well known for their philanthropy.
 The Kobacker Center at the University of Toledo is named in his honor.

 There’s no way to know if Tiedtke’s would have survived.
 Familiar Toledo names like Lasalle’s, The Lion Store, Lamson’s (and even the Michigan interlopers, Hudson’s and Jacobson’s) are all gone now.
-The closest thing to Tiedtke’s Toledo had, The Andersons, is in the process of closing their stores as I write this in 2017.
+The closest thing to Tiedtke’s Toledo had, The Andersons, closed its stores in June of 2017.

 But it sure is fun to what-if.